-This course is intended for students who have completed Russian: Introductory or the equivalent.
-Russian: Beginner will help you to build confidence in your Russian language communication skills using a variety of real-life scenarios (asking for directions, occupation, hobbies, small talk).
+This course is intended for students who have completed Russian Level 1 (formerly Introductory) or the equivalent.
+Russian - Level 2 will help you to build confidence in your Russian language communication skills using a variety of real-life scenarios (asking for directions, occupation, hobbies, small talk).
 We will also cover more complex aspects of Russian grammar and syntax, and use online course materials and various resources related to Russian culture to further enrich your learning.

 By the end of this course, students will be able to: